CIDARLAB/MIT-BroadFoundry/dynamic_circuits/Dynamic_Circuit_Prediction1&2/README.txt

 Dynamic_Circuit_Prediction
 Takes into account mRNA concentration, transcription and translation rates separately.
+The optimizing algorithm for Dynamic_Circuit_Prediction may be incomplete compared to Dynamic_Circuit_Prediction2

 Dynamic_Circuit_Prediction2